joncamfield/level-up/_pages/curriculum/crypto-fundamentals/asymmetric-encryption/activity-discussion.md

 ### Room Numbers and Keys (Encrypting the message)

 Now, Alice can give this room number our to anyone; it's not sensitive in any way.
 Knowing that number doesn't give anyone access to her room - only Alice has the key to open the door itself and get in the room.

-In PGP-land, the room number is akin to your public key - you can share it widely.
-The key to the door itself is your "private key" - it's important to keep this secure, and have an equally secure backup, but you should never share it.

 By knowing this room number and slipping your message under the door, you have securely delivered a message to Alice.

+*In PGP-land, the room number is akin to your public key - you can share it widely.
+The key to the door itself is your "private key" - it's important to keep this secure, and have an equally secure backup, but you should never share it.*

 ### Messages from under the door (Message Signing)

 It's important to note that as of now, Alice has received a very secure message - she sees the message at her door and knows that only she has the key to get inside the door.
-While you may have put your name on the message, Alice doesn't know for sure who sent it.
+While you may have put your name -- and even your room number -- in the message, Alice doesn't *really* know for sure who sent it.

 The specific physics gets a bit unwieldly here, but let's consider what happens if you're standing outside Alice's room and you see a message pushed out from under the door.
 The message is just sitting there in the open hallway, so anyone could read it, but you'd know that only the person who has the key to that room could have pushed that message out.

 In PGP-land, this is message signing - to make sense of it, you have to know both the sender's identity (Alice@Marilton) and their room number (their public key) to know that it came from them.

 You can sign a message to guarantee it's authenticity without encrypting it, and you can encrypt it without signing it.
-You can also of course encrypt and sign
+You can also of course encrypt *and* sign.

 # Leading the Discussion